Frontiers of chaotic advection: The role of walls

 \subsection{Passive scalar near a wall}

-Consider the experiment shown in Fig.~\ref{fig:fig8exp}: a dark blob of ink in a white fluid has been stretched and folded repeatedly by the periodic movement of a rod.
-The movement of the rod defines a figure-eight stirring protocol with period $T$, shown as a dashed line in Fig.~\ref{fig:eightpoinc_wout=0}.
-Three-dimensional effects are negligible, and the fluid (sugar syrup) flow can be treated as a Stokes flow.
+Consider the experiment shown in Fig.~\ref{fig:fig8exp}: a dark blob of ink in a light fluid has been stretched and folded repeatedly by the periodic movement of a rod.
+The movement of the rod defines a figure-of-eight stirring protocol with period $T$, shown as a dashed line in Fig.~\ref{fig:eightpoinc_wout=0}.
+3D effects are negligible, and the fluid flow can be treated as a Stokes flow.
 The mixing pattern has a kidney shape, and it slowly grows and approaches the wall.
 The distance of closest approach at the top is $\gap(\time)$, where~$\time$ is time.

 Inside the central mixing region, we assume the action of the flow is that of a simple chaotic mixer.
 By this we mean that fluid elements are stretched, on average, at a given rate~$\lambda$ (the Lyapunov exponent).
 Hence, after a time~$\time$ a blob of initial size~$\delta$ will have length~$\delta\,\ee^{\lambda\time}$.
-However, because of diffusion, its width will stabilize at an equilibrium between compression and diffusion~\cite{Batchelor1959,Balkovsky1999,ThiffeaultAosta2004} at a scale
+However, because of diffusion, its width will stabilize at an equilibrium between compression and diffusion at a scale $\lB$, the Batchelor length, Eq.~\eqref{eq:batchelor-scale} \cite{Batchelor1959,Balkovsky1999,ThiffeaultAosta2004}.